 In Crimea, there are about 2,000 caves.

-The most desalinated and shallow sea in the world is the Azov Sea Romantic Crimea, the island of love and beautywith maximum depth of 15 meters.
+The most desalinated and shallow sea in the world is the Azov Sea with maximum depth of 15 meters.

 The oldest city in Crimea is Feodosiya, both have retained their ancient names.